wlonk/arcadia/rules/introduction.rst

 at bay in the Peninsula.
 The king, George III, has gone mad, and his son, Prince George, has been appointed Prince Regent.

+The well-to-do members of the *bon ton* spend their summers at their country houses, and their winters in London, during the season.
+They take trips to Bath, or to the newly-fashionable seaside resorts such as Brighton.
+They attend balls and eat feasts and then the ladies withdraw to the drawing room while the men smoke and pass the port.

+But this is not simply the England of the Regency; it is altogether more magical.

 .. sidebar:: Timeline

    1811: The revival fails when the revivalist vanishes.